ksauby/workshops/R/Rgraphics/Rgraphics.md

 The following arguments are common to most scales in ggplot2:

-name
-the first argument gives the axis or legend title
+`name`: the first argument gives the axis or legend title

-limits
-the minimum and maximum of the scale
+`limits`: the minimum and maximum of the scale

-breaks
-the points along the scale where labels should appear
+`breaks`: the points along the scale where labels should appear

-labels
-the labels that appear at each break
+`labels`: the labels that appear at each break

 Specific scale functions may have additional arguments; for example, the `scale_color_continuous` function has arguments `low` and `high` for setting the colors at the low and high end of the scale.